system-zero/system-zero/data/docs/la.md

 # Functions
 # print
 # typeof            -  type of a value
+# typeAsString      -  type of a value as string represantation
+# typeofArray       -  type of an array value
+# typeArrayAsString -  type of an array value as string represantation
 # len               -  length of the object (for ARRAY and STRING types)
 # not               -  !value
 # bool              -  !!value

 # The following memory handling functions are not needed with current code.
 # free    -  release memory
 # alloc   -  allocate memory
 # realloc -  reallocate memory

+# Semantics

+  - standard keywords and functions can not be redefined and reassigned

+  - function arguments that are memory types (like strings and arrays), are passed by reference

+# Lexical Scope
+  - standard scope (lookup for standard operators and functions first)
+  - block scope (if statements, loops)
+  - function scope
+  - previous function scope ... global scope

 # Aplication Programming Interface.